NExTplusplus/L2I/README.md

 The released training data `tatqa_and_hqa_dataset_train.json` is stored in `dataset_raw`, containing 13,251 factual questions and 6,621 hypothetical questions with ground-truth answers.
 You can split the data into training and validation set.

 Note that to implement the methods in TAT-QA and TAT-HQA paper, we need to heuristically generate some extra fields from the original data, e.g. answer mapping, deriving operators.
 The data file containing the generated fields is in `dataset_extra_field`.
-It is optional to use the file.
+You can optionally use the file.

 We name the the training and validation data split as `tatqa_and_hqa_field_[train/dev].json` and store in `dataset_extra_field`, which will be processed as the input of the model.